Kieran-Mahon/Last-Alert/README.md

 [Installation]
-To play the game you will need to download the repository, then open up: Last Alert -> Builds. and then extract the Version 1.0.0.zip which contains the excecutable to run the game.
+To play the game go to the repository folder and open up the Release Build folder, in there is a file called "Version 1.0.0.zip" which you need to extract and open.
+Finally, the extracted folder will contain the executable to run the game ("Last Alert.exe").

 [Support]
 Our email addresses for contacting us are: